c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 * Automatic generation of gRPC service and client stubs is available for all required programming languages and platforms.
 * Both the client and server are developed within the same organization, and the application operates in a controlled environment.
 * Your organization has strong engineering standards that benefit from clearly defined client–server contracts specified in *.proto* files.
-* Developers benefit from built-in capabilities such as advanced request handling — including cancellation, deadlines, retries, flow control, and error handling — as well as authentication, load balancing, and health checking.
+* Developers benefit from built-in capabilities, such as advanced request handling — including cancellation, deadlines, retries, flow control, and error handling — as well as authentication, load balancing, and health checking.

 However, REST is a more appropriate architecture if the application meets most of the following conditions:

 * The application is simple and operates under low loads, and increasing performance is not economically justified.
 * The application uses unary requests/responses and does not require streaming.
-(Or the application *does* use streaming using WebSockets, but you consider this does not violate the REST architecture)
+(Or the application *does* use streaming using the WebSockets protocol, but you consider this does not violate the REST architecture.)
 * Requests to the server are made directly from a browser, but using the gRPC-Web proxy is not technically justified.
 * The application exposes a public API intended for a large number of consumers outside your organization.
-(The technical level of these developers may vary, and some of them may have difficulty adopting HTTP/2 or debugging packed binary messages).
+(The technical level of these developers may vary, and some of them may have difficulty adopting HTTP/2 or debugging packed binary messages.)
 * Your organization has proven engineering processes that guarantee successful backward and forward compatibility and versioning during the evolution of the application.

-As a rule of thumb, you should migrate your RESTful services to gRPC when you need high-performance inter-service communication — such as low-latency or high-throughput with simplex or full-duplex steaming — especially in microservice or distributed architectures that you control.
+As a rule of thumb, you should migrate your RESTful services to gRPC when you need high-performance inter-service communication — such as low-latency or high-throughput with unidirectional or bidirectional streaming — especially in internal (micro)service applications.